-Trent Livingston, Founder and CEO of Tidal Change Technologies, is a long-time veteran of the electronic discovery industry, entering the field in 2001.
+Trent Livingston, Founder and CEO of ESI Analyst, is a long-time veteran of the electronic discovery industry, entering the field in 2001.
 He began his career as a software tester and developer at Microsoft.
 Since his entry into electronic discovery, he has grown into an expert practitioner, providing testimony at both the Federal and State levels surrounding structured data, digital evidence, and data analysis.

 In 2014 his life would change forever, as it was brought to light that members of Mr. Livingston’s family had been the victims of unspeakable crimes.
 However, before the victims could realize justice, the suspect committed suicide.